A guide to re-domiciling to Singapore

 - the annual revenue of the foreign corporate entity exceeds S$10 million;

 - the foreign corporate entity has more than 50 employees;

-In addition, like any other Singapore-incorporated company, youwill also be required to comply with the Companies Act, which may include the filing of annual returns and other auditing requirements.
-The foreign co should not be unable to pay its debts, and the application to transfer should not be intended to defraud existing creditors.
+In addition, like any other Singapore-incorporated company, you will also be required to comply with the Companies Act, which may include the filing of annual returns and other auditing requirements.
+The foreign company should be unable to pay its debts, and the application to transfer should not be intended to defraud existing creditors.

-Before jumping at the opportunity, however, there are a number of factors that you may like to consider before re-domiciling:
+Before jumping at the opportunity, however, there are several factors that you may like to consider before re-domiciling:

 - Tax treatments